STEP-dev/Dogee/Readme.md

 SerialDecl(SlaveCheckPoint, slave_count, std::reference_wrapper<int>);
 ```

 In this class, we use macro SerialDef(variable_name,type) to declare a member in the class, and macro SerialDecl(class_name,variable_name,type) outside of the class to define a member.
 The members of Checkpoint classes will be serialized into checkpoint files.
 Note that we use a std::reference_wrapper to define the member slave_count, and associate it with the gloabl variable slave_count in local memory.
-Dogee will automatically write the value of global variable "slave_count" into checkpoint file and restore it from checkpoint file.
+STEP will automatically write the value of global variable "slave_count" into checkpoint file and restore it from checkpoint file.

 In this example, we write a different checkpoint class for master node.